 Representative John Tener of Pennsylvania, a former professional baseball player, organized the inaugural Congressional Baseball Game between Democrats and Republicans in 1909.

 Since 1934, the Annual Message or State of the Union Address is delivered every January or February.
-President Lyndon B. Johnson gave the first evening State of the Union Address on January 4, 1965.
+President Franklin D. Roosevelt gave the first evening Annual Message on January 3, 1936.
+President Lyndon B. Johnson gave the first televised, evening State of the Union Address on January 4, 1965.